3DSSpatial/spatial-svelte-template/README.md

 npm run dev
 ```

-5. Use your browser to go to: http://localhost:5000/
+5. Use your browser to go to: http://localhost:5000/ (Use a private or incognito browser window to avoid any unexpected behavior caused by the browser's cache.)

 6. Build something awesome.